junglin0916/AIOT_data/README.md

 <script>
 // ═══════ GRAMMAR CONTENT POOLS ═══════
 const correctSentences = [
-    "Does your father usually go to work by elephant?", "No, he seldom does.",
+    "Does your dad usually go to work by ass?",
+    "No, he seldom does.",
     "Does your mom sometimes go to work by pig?", "Yes, she sometimes does.",
     "Does your brother always go to Mars by car?", "No, he never does.",
-    "Does the Principal often go to a post office by garbage truck?", "Yes, he often does.",
+    "Does Mr.Wang often go to a park by garbage truck?", "Yes, he often does.",
     "Does your friend usually go to school by monkey?", "No, he never does."
 ];

 const incorrectSentences = [
-    "Do your father usually goes to work by elephant?", "No, he usually goes does.",
+    "Do your father usually goes to work by ass?", "No, he usually goes does.",
     "Yes, he do sometimes.",
-    "No, she doesn't rarely does.",
+    "No, she doesn't never does.",
     "Yes, he does often goes.",
     "Does your usually go to school by elephant?", "No, it never do."